norkorr/project/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1494865.svg)](https://doi.org/10.5281/zenodo.1494865)

+## Weblog on Hypotheses.org

+Project updates are published on our weblog, hosted on Hypotheses.org.
+[NorKorr Weblog](https://norkorr.hypotheses.org/).

 ## Bibliography

 We use a Zotero group library for the collection and management of research literature and printed editions of letters.
 The group is public.
-You can find us here: [NorKorr Zotero Group Library](https://www.zotero.org/groups/2214573/norkorr)
+You can find us here: [NorKorr Zotero Group Library](https://www.zotero.org/groups/2214573/norkorr).

 ## Archived Version

 An archived version of the initial repository for NorKorr can be found here: (https://github.com/arockenberger/NorKorr).
 It contains project information, especially in the Wiki and Projects, all files used for the poster created for DHN2019, and scripts for a blog-like website hosted on GitHub Pages.
 All content has been moved into new repositories under the organisation [Norkorr](github.com/norkorr).
-The website has been moved to the [academic blog platform Hypotheses.org](https://norkorr.hypotheses.org/)
+The website content has been moved to the academic blog platform Hypotheses.org, the [NorKorr Weblog](https://norkorr.hypotheses.org/).

 ## Contact